When Cristiano Ronaldo gave O’Shea ‘a migraine’ in his Man Utd audition

 “Ronaldo bumped into John O’Shea, and John joked, ‘You owe me for getting you this move!'”
 Danny Pugh told Bleacher Report in 2017.
 “It was translated for him, and Ronaldo began laughing a lot.”

 Ten days after that game in Lisbon, Ronaldo made his United debut against Bolton.
-It was the first of Ronaldo’s 292 appearances for the club, over which time he scored 118 goals and won three Premier League titles, the Champions League, an FA Cup, two League Cups and the Club World Cup.
+It was the first of Ronaldo’s 292 appearances in his first spell at the club, during which time he scored 118 goals and won three Premier League titles, the Champions League, an FA Cup, two League Cups and the Club World Cup.

 By Nathan Egerton.